Which of the following statements best describes the main differe... | Channels for Pearson+

 Multiple Choice

-Which of the following statements best describes the main difference between a strong acid and a weak acid?
+Which of the following statements best describes the main difference between diffusion and facilitated diffusion in the context of acids and bases?

 A